FbW-E01/PB-language-number/README.md

 * Create a variable with the value of "1005".
 Convert it to a number.
 * Create a variable with the value of "10.05".
 Convert it to a number.

-#### 3. Remain There
-Check if the following numbers are even numbers.
-Use a ternary and if the number is even print `30 is even`, else print that it is odd.
-* 30
-* 939
-* 40.9